 If you are interested in this topic, you may also find interesting the extension of this method that employs panoramic vision instead of a trinocular vision system.

-Actual placement of peripheral cameras on top of Charlie
+Schematic and actual placement of peripheral cameras

 Download video with simulation experiments

 Download video showing the behavior of Charlie (CVAP, KTH), as it moves under the proposed control strategy

 Antonis Argyros, Fredrik Bergholm.